|

 This is dangerous, the bear could get caught in it..
 If the bears

-don't have claws, a strand of electric at the top will be fine..
+don't have claws, a strand of electric at the top will be fine.

 Chance are the bear can't climb to the top, but, it is best to be

-safe than sorry..
+safe than sorry.

-The height of the fence should be 10' for de-clawed bears and 12'
+fence should be 10' for de-clawed bears and 12' for bears with

-state regulations for the pen requirement.
+for the pen requirement.
 Some states require you

-have a top on the pen.. |
+have a top on the pen.

 |